-Songwriter and multi-instrumentalist Harvey Reid has honed his craft over the last 40 years in countless clubs, festivals, streetcorners, cafes, schools and concert halls across the nation.
-He has been called a "giant of the steel strings" and "one of the true treaures of American acoustic music," and is considered to be one of the modern masters and innovators of fingerstyle guitar.
+Songwriter, multi-instrumentalist and music educator Harvey Reid has honed his craft since the late 1970's in countless clubs, festivals, streetcorners, cafes, schools and concert halls across the nation.
+He has been called a "giant of the steel strings" and "one of the true treaures of American acoustic music," and is considered to be one of the modern masters and innovators of the acoustic guitar, autoharp and 6-string banjo.
 He has absorbed a vast repertoire of American contemporary and roots music and woven it into his own colorful, personal and distinctive style.
-His 30 recordings on Woodpecker Records showcase his mastery of many instruments and styles of acoustic music, from hip folk to slashing slide guitar blues to bluegrass, old-time, Celtic, ragtime, and even classical.
+His 32 recordings on Woodpecker Records showcase his mastery of many instruments and styles of acoustic music, from hip folk to slashing slide guitar blues to bluegrass, old-time, Celtic, ragtime, and even classical.

-Reid's skills and versatility on the guitar alone mark him as an important new voice in acoustic music.
+Reid's skills and versatility on the guitar alone mark him as an important voice and one of the deepest artists in acoustic music.
 He won the 1981 National Fingerpicking Guitar Competition and the 1982 International Autoharp competition.
-Yet he's also a veteran musician with a long list of studio and band credits, a strong flatpicker who has won Bill Monroe's Beanblossom bluegrass guitar contest, a versatile and engaging singer, a powerful lyricist, prolific composer, arranger and songwriter, a solid mandolin and bouzouki player, and a seasoned performer and captivating entertainer.
-And he plays the 6-string banjo and the autoharp like no one else.
+Yet he's also a veteran musician with a long list of studio and band credits, a strong flatpicker who has won Bill Monroe's Beanblossom bluegrass guitar contest, a versatile and engaging singer, a powerful lyricist, prolific composer, arranger and songwriter, a solid mandolin, mandocello and bouzouki player, and a seasoned performer and captivating entertainer.

 Reid started playing guitar in his early

 teens in Maryland, and fell in with the now-legendary DC-area bluegrass

 scene.
 After street-fiddling and playing old-time and bluegrass music for close

 to 9 years, he moved into his van in the late 1970's and began pursuing solo acoustic